 Public Meeting Appearance Cards may be used by members of the public who do not wish to or cannot verbally address the City Council during a meeting.
-A person may indicate his/her comments and support or opposition for an agenda item on a Public Meeting Appearance Card.
-During the public testimony regarding the item, the Mayor will indicate that the City Council has received written comments from (name of persons) in support of the project or issue and from (name of persons) in opposition.
+A person may indicate such person's comments and support or opposition for an agenda item on a Public Meeting Appearance Card.
+During the public hearing regarding the item or prior to taking action on an item on the agenda, the Mayor will indicate that the City Council has received written comments from (name of persons) in support of the project or issue and from (name of persons)

+in opposition.
 The minutes will reflect the City Council's receipt of written comments in support or opposition of the project or issue.